S8r2j/OpenOCRCorrect/README.md

 3. The incorrect words are colored with blue, green and red strings from Dictionary.
 This improves readability.
 4. The user can type in slp1 format or right click on the word (right click suggestion may be a partially corrected word) to correct the words.
 "Ctrl+d" converts the slp1 word-under-cursor to Devanagari and removes the color coding from the word-under-cursor.
 Right click works after clicking left on the word-under-cursor.
 Please mail to rohitsaluja22@gmail.com or file an issue for any suggestions to correct this.

+# What has been done?
+ New actions are updated in the toolbar which will allow the user to make the characters bold, unbold, subscript and superscript

 # Ubuntu and Qt version